webdesignsbytom/trading-card-game/README.md

 background-color: #004f8c;
 background-image: url("https://www.transparenttextures.com/patterns/xv.png");
 /_ This is mostly intended for prototyping; please download the pattern and re-host for production environments.
 Thank you! _/

+## Cards

+There are 3 types of cards

+1. Member Card - Main playable character card
+2. Party Card - Power up your character - attack, defence, specail attack,
+3. Policy Card - A effect that can be caused in the game - skip turn, gain, lose.